ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 : A set of information about an Attester that is to be appraised by a Verifier.
 Evidence may include configuration data, measurements, telemetry, or inferences.

+Reference Value Provider:

+: An entity (typically a manufacturer) whose Reference Values help Verifiers appraise the authenticity of Evidence.

+Reference Values:

+: A set of values against which values of Claims can be compared as part of applying an Appraisal Policy for Evidence.

 Relying Party:

 : A role performed by an entity that depends on the validity of information about an Attester, for purposes of reliably applying application specific actions.
 Compare /relying party/ in {{RFC4949}}